 Elfriede Jelinek (AT)

-Elfriede Jelinek, born in Mürzzuschlag in 1946, lives and works in Munich.
+Elfriede Jelinek, born in Mürzzuschlag in 1946, lives and works in Vienna and Munich.
 She counts among the most eminent authors of her time and was the first Austrian writer to be awarded the Nobel Prize for Literature in 2004.
 Jelinek began her career as a writer in the 1960s: starting out as a poet she completed her debut novel “Bukolit” in 1968 (which would, however, not be published until 1979).
 Since then she has written ten more novels, including “Die Kinder der Toten” (The Children of the Dead, 1995) which is deemed to be her magnum opus.
 All novels are characterised by Jelinek’s powerful style of writing and their political and socio-critical focus.
 In addition to her prose work, she has authored numerous essays, scripts, and radio plays as well as more than thirty plays, including the “Prinzessinnendramen” which billed at the steirischer herbst festival in 2002.